Updated August 6 2016

 4. Delivery delays.

-5. Does not work as immune booster as some website claims.
+5. Does not work as an immune booster as some website claims.

 6. Healing effect stops if you quit taking the product.